 - 1. Within the ten (10) business day period, a student wishing to appeal a grade must first discuss the matter with the course director.
 If the matter is not resolved at the course director level, the student may appeal to the Departmental Chair by submitting a written appeal to the Departmental Chair, with a copy also to the Vice Dean. - 2.
 The Departmental Chair will review the written appeal and interview the course director.
-The student will also be provided with an opportunity to discuss his/her grade appeal with the Departmental Chair. - 3.
-Upon completion of the review process, the student will be notified of the final decision of the Departmental Chair within ten (10) business days of his/her grade appeal meeting with the Chair.
-The Chair is required to employ only his/her best effort to notify the student of his/her status.
+The student will also be provided with an opportunity to discuss their grade appeal with the Departmental Chair. - 3.
+Upon completion of the review process, the student will be notified of the final decision of the Departmental Chair within ten (10) business days of their grade appeal meeting with the Chair.
+The Chair is required to employ only their best effort to notify the student of their status.
 (Notification will be made to the address on file in the Office of the Registrar and a copy will be sent to the student's Downstate e-mail account.)
-A copy of the chair's decision letter will also be given to the Vice Dean, SPH and the SPH Assistant Dean for Enrollment & Student Affairs.
+A copy of the chair's decision letter will also be given to the Vice Dean, SPH and the Assistant Dean for Student Engagement and Success.